 If the shoplifted merchandise is less than $100 in value, you may be charged with petit theft in the second degree.
 This is a second-degree misdemeanor, which can result in up to 60 days in jail and up to $500 in fines.
 A second theft charge is then a first-degree misdemeanor and more theft offenses will become a third-degree felony.

 If the value of the stolen products is more than $100 but less than $300, the charge will be petit theft in the first degree.
-This can result in up to a year in jail, a year of probation, up to $1,000 in fines and a license suspension for six months.
+This can result in up to a year in jail, a year of probation, up to $1,000 in fines, and a license suspension for six months.
 More than one offense adds a year of license suspension.

-Merchandise that is stolen valuing more than $300 and less than $5,000 is grand theft in the third degree, which can result in up to five years in prison and up to $5,000 in fines.
+Merchandise that is stolen valued more than $300 and less than $5,000 is grand theft in the third degree, which can result in up to five years in prison and up to $5,000 in fines.

 Shoplifting, though it sometimes is portrayed as innocent teen behavior, can have very real consequences.